artificial-idiots-robotics/jeffbrain-2a/README.md

 Jeffbrain 2 (Program C) is our most advanced version of Jeffbrain 2.

-It features temperature monitors for the four motors on Jeff 2, an autonomous routine selector with 6 routines, and an image selector (which currently only has one image).
+It features temperature monitors for the four motors on Jeff 2, an autonomous routine selector with 6 routines, an image selector (which currently only has one image), a settings menu (which currently only has one setting, a Control Mode setting), and a Material Design 3 (Material You) style.